How a clever concept remedied misalignment in competition engine blocks

 “We used mostly Hemi blocks,” comments “Mongoose” McEwen.
 “Often we would test fifteen-to-twenty blocks before finding one with consistent cylinder wall thickness.
 Keith Black had a method of measuring them, which typically demonstrated core-shift variations from around 0.090in or 0.100in to 0.040in.
 Consequently, if we raced those engines, the severity of the internal pressures usually split the cylinder walls.”

 As you can guess, the impediment of core shift didn’t debilitate just the racing Hemi; Funny Car racer “Wild Wilfred” Boutilier’s reject ratio with big-block Chevrolets was similar.
 So there they were pencil and pad in hand, slavishly enumerating cylinder wall thicknesses, one engine block at a time.

 The term core shift relates to the deviation of a foundry core during the casting process.
-That is to say, the core moves from its original position, perhaps as a result of inaccuracies in the machining process or the setting of the mold, which leads to alignment problems when the mold is closed.
+That is to say, the core moves from its original position, perhaps as a result of inaccuracies in the machining process or the setting of the mold, and leads to alignment problems when the mold is closed.
 Mold temperatures or pressure differentials on opposing mold walls also cause deflections of the cores.
-Whatever the cause, the result is evident in undesirable variations in wall thickness, which affects the final shape and, thus the mechanical performance of the part.
+Whatever the cause, the result is evidenced by undesirable variations in wall thickness, which affects the final shape and, thus, the mechanical performance of the part.

 New concept emerges

 “The introduction of a major one-piece core assembly gave crankcase construction a quantum leap forward,” says Dick Boyer, World Products Operations Director.
 “This happened when foundry man Chuck Fennel working in collaboration with Bill Mitchell decisively revised the core alignment conception.”